Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

 ### Chat Application

-The chat application acts as both the user portal for the bot and as the running environment for the bot.
-The chat application facilitates user interaction with the bot and allows for it to act like a psuedo user that can post and interact with messages.
-There will be a level of UI/UX design for the bot in Discord using both its API & libraries for command and interaction formatting as well as block kit for formatting of modals, popups, and responses.
+The chat application acts as both the bot's user portal and the bot's running environment.
+The chat application facilitates user interaction with the bot and allows it to act like a pseudo-user that can post and interact with messages.
+There will be a level of UI/UX design for the bot in Discord using both its API & libraries for command and interaction formatting as well as a block kit for formatting of modals, popups, and responses.
 The application will also act as the display for all data visualization that moderators ask for.

 ### BeReal Bot

-The bot itself is a chatbot that is hosted on Google Cloud via cloud run, as mentioned previous it will act as a pseudo user posting messages and accepting/reacting to user responses with triggers.
-It interfaces with the Discord API to send messages, and interfaces with the database to both store and pull user reaction data.
-When dealing with moderation the bot will opt to DM moderators and generate either popups, modals, or interfaceable actions for approvals, data requests, or moderation features.
-When logging data the bot will leverage the server to send data to firebase for storage.
+The bot itself is a chatbot that is hosted on Google Cloud via cloud run, as previously mentioned it will act as a pseudo-user posting messages and accepting and reacting to user responses with triggers.
+It interfaces with the Discord API to send messages and with the database to store and pull user reaction data.
+When dealing with moderation the bot will opt to DM moderators and generate either popups, modals, or interactive actions for approvals, data requests, or moderation features.
+When logging data the bot will leverage the server to send data to Firebase for storage.

-### Google Cloud Webserver
+### Google Cloud Web Server

-The Google Cloud webserver provides a hosting point for the bot using the cloud run service.
-The server allows for two things, bot uptime and bot access to the database, through the server the bot can make calls to the firebase database both for logging and for acces of data.
-The webserver will also provide containers that host the firebase database for reaction data.
-The webserver will also be responsible for handling the formatting of data into visualizations when requested by the bot via a user.
+The Google Cloud web server provides a hosting point for the bot using the cloud run service.
+The server allows for two things, bot uptime and bot access to the database, through the server, the bot can make calls to the Firebase database both for logging and for access to data.
+The web server will also provide containers that host the Firebase database for reaction data.
+The web server also will be responsible for formatting data into visualizations when requested by the bot via a user.

 ### Google Firebase Database

-The Firebase database is contained in the cloud webserver and acts as a means of storing and logging all reaction data.
-The database will contain data pertaining to prompts, approved submitted images, time to post, emoji reactions, threaded replies, and number of comments.
-All of this data will be exportable as a CSV or in a visualization done by the host webserver.
+The Firebase database is contained in the cloud web server and acts as a means of storing and logging all reaction data.
+The database will contain data about prompts, approved submitted images, time to post, emoji reactions, threaded replies, and several comments.
+All of this data will be exportable as a CSV or in a visualization done by the host web server.

 ## Class Diagram
 ```mermaid